What is LED technology?

-Since LEDs consume less power, the result is a significant reduction in greenhouse gas emissions from power plants.
+Since LED technology consumes less power, the result is a significant reduction in greenhouse gas emissions from power plants.
 In fact, it is estimated that one LED bulb will minimize emissions by almost half a ton.

 Since LED bulbs last so much longer, they need to be replaced a lot less.
 That means less manufacturing waste, and less physical waste!
 Depending on their specifications, an LED bulb will burn between 25,000 to 50,000 hours.
 That’s compared to incandescent bulbs at 1,200 and CFLs at 8,000.

 The following are some other environmental benefits of switching to LED lighting.